-Entrepreneurs

-Small-Scale Medium- Large-Scale Total

-Scale
+Entrepreneurs Small Scale Medium Scale Large Scale Total

 Population Size 549 427 244 1220

 Proportion 0.45 0.35 0.20 1.00

-Sample Size 110 85 49 244
+Sample size 110 85 49 244

-In case of disproportionate stratified random sampling, the relative proportions of the strata in the sample do not correspond to their relative proportions in the population.
-Some strata may he under-represented or over-represented in the sample.
-Obviously, this sampling mode allows the researcher the freedom of weighting the various strata in any manner he considers fit.
-Though the method does not make for proper representativeness, Oladele (2007) was of the opinion that the DSRS method is preferred where the researcher believes that there is likely to be great within-stratum variation in responses or if he has a particular interest in one or more strata.
+In case of disproportionate stratified random sampling, the relative proportions of 148 149 the strata in the sample do not correspond to their relative proportions in the 150 population.
+Some strata may be under-represented or over-represented in the sample.
+Obviously, this sampling mode allows the researcher the freedom of 151 152 weighting the various strata in any manner he considers fit.
+Though the method 153 does not make for proper representativeness, [3] was of the opinion that the DSRS 154 method is preferred where the researcher believes that there is likely to be great 155 within-stratum variation in responses or if he has a particular interest in one or more 156 strata.

 Systematic Sampling: It is also called quasi-random sampling.
-In this method, the first sample clement is randomly chosen from numbers I through K and subsequent elements are chosen at every Kth interval (Kerlinger, (1992).
+In this method, the first sample clement is randomly chosen from numbers I through K and subsequent elements are chosen at every Kth interval [5].
 K will be determined by the size of the sample required.
 For example, if the population of Texy University is 16,000 and a list of all the students making up the population is available.
 If a sample of 200 students is to be taken, the selection of every 80th student will give the required sample.